 Patent Owner asserts "[b]ecause [Petitioner] failed to identify any authority supporting its written-description challenge of structural, not functional, claims, [Petitioner]'s arguments fall short."
 Prelim.
 Resp.
-34 (emphasis in original).
+35 (emphasis in original).
 Patent Owner asserts that "all of the cases [Petitioner] cites involve functional claims," and Petitioner "ignores cases finding written-description support of purely structural claims."
-Id. at 37 (citing cases).
+Id. at 37-38 (citing cases).
 According to Patent Owner, the PTAB has found that a disclosure of structural features common to the genus is sufficient to establish written-description support for structural claims.
 For example, claims reciting an "isolated polynucleotide ... at least 95% identical to the polynucleotide sequence of SEQ ID NO:2" were adequately supported by the specification because "the complete structure of the polynucleotide of SEQ ID NO: 2 has been described, and the genus [is] limited to [] polynucleotide[s] comprising a naturally occurring polynucleotide sequence at least 95% identical to the polynucleotide sequence of SEQ ID NO: 2."
 Ex parte Bandman, No. 2004-2319, Decision on Appeal at 4-5 (B.P.A.I.
 Jan.
 6, 2005).

-Id. at 37-38.
+Id. at 38-39 (alternations in original).

-Patent Owner asserts "the recited structural features allow POSAs to visualize or recognize the identity of all members of the genus, because the members share 'at least 91%' of the structure of disclosed amino acid sequences (SEQ ID Nos: 3, 7 and 32-66), while limiting any amino acid sequence variation to 9%."
+Patent Owner asserts "the recited structural features allow POSAs to visualize or recognize the identity of all members of the genus, because the members share 'at least 95%' of the structure of disclosed amino acid sequences (SEQ ID Nos: 3 and 32-66), while limiting any amino acid sequence variation to 5%."
 Prelim.
 Resp.
-39 (citing Ex.
+40 (citing Ex.
 1001, claim 1; Ex.
 2055 ¶¶ 90-92).
 Patent Owner asserts that an ordinarily-skilled artisan "would have been able to visualize or recognize the identity of all members of the claimed genus of modified PH20 polypeptides manually or by using a computer and sequence-comparison software like CLUSTAL-Omega and BLAST, given the disclosed sequences."
-Id. at 40 (citing Ex.
-1001, 58:53-61:3; Ex.
+Id. at 41 (citing Ex.
+1001, 58:56-61:5; Ex.
 1039, 125; Ex.
 2055 ¶¶ 96-98).
 Patent Owner asserts:

 The Petition makes no effort to explain why disclosures of single-modified PH20 polypeptides are not representative of multiply modified PH20 polypeptides when the claims do not require hyaluronidase activity. . . .
-It is established Federal Circuit law that "[w]ritten description asks whether that which is adequately described."
-Here, claimed is [Petitioner] inappropriately evaluates whether the specification describes and enables what the claim simply covers but does not require, and so violates recent, binding Federal Circuit law.
-Indeed, [Petitioner] focuses myopically on the alleged absence of "any multiply-modified PH20 polypeptides that are 'active mutants,'" but the claims do not require "active mutants."
+It is established Federal Circuit law that "[w]ritten description asks whether that which is claimed is adequately described."
+Here, [Petitioner] inappropriately evaluates whether the specification describes and enables what the claim simply covers but does not require, and so violates recent, binding Federal Circuit law.
+Indeed,

+[Petitioner] focuses myopically on the alleged absence of "any multiply-modified PH20 polypeptides that are 'active mutants," but the claims do not require "active mutants."

-Id. at 44-45 (citing Pet.
-48-59; Ex.
+Id. at 45 (citing Pet.
+52-67; Ex.
 2055 ¶¶ 113-114; In re Entresto, 125 F.4th 1090, 1097-1100 (Fed.
 Cir.
 2025)).

-Patent Owner also asserts Petitioner "is wrong regarding claim scope, because none of the six combinations9 [the common disclosure explicitly states not to make] is encompassed by the claims.
+Patent Owner also asserts Petitioner "is wrong regarding claim scope, because none of the six combinations [the common disclosure says not to make] is encompassed by the claims.
 EX2055, ¶¶105-109.
 The disclosed combinations all require replacements at positions that do not include the claimed modification at position 320."
-Id. at 45 (citing Ex.
+Prelim.
+Resp.
+46 (citing Ex.
 1001, 77:45-57, claim 1; Ex.
 2055 ¶ 107).

-Patent Owner asserts the "term 'modified PH20 polypeptide' in Claims 2 and 6-29 does not require hyaluronidase activity.
+Patent Owner further asserts the "term 'modified PH20 polypeptide' in Claims[]2-4 and 7-11 does not require hyaluronidase activity.
 These claims, too, are adequately supported by the specification for at least the same reasons identified for claim 1."
 Id. at 46 (citing Ex.
 2055 ¶¶ 113-114).